yigitoo/heart-shaped-noone/README.md

-# heart-shaped-zeynep
+# heart-shaped-ceren
-a heart shape for zeynep.
+a heart shape for ceren.